 MEDITERRANEAN DIET VERSUS WESTERN DIET

-Mediterranean diet highlights fruits, vegetables, whole wheat, yogurts, nuts and olive oil which consist of mono-unsaturated fatty acids.
+Mediterranean diet highlights fruits, vegetables, whole wheat, yogurts, nuts, and olive oil which consist of monounsaturated fatty acids.
 This diet also uses a lot of fish and red wine which are anti-oxidants and red meat is reduced.
-It is also rich in dietary fiber and probiotic-rich foods like yoghurt.
+It is also rich in dietary fiber and probiotic-rich foods like yogurt.

 INDOXYL SULPHATE, A UREMIC TOXIN ORIGINATED FROM THE HUMAN GUT